 Create methods for adding and deleting collection elements.
 They must accept collection elements in their parameters.

-Assign an empty collection to the field as the initial value if this is not done in the class constructor.
+Assign an empty collection to the field as the initial value if this isn’t done in the class constructor.

 Find the calls of the collection field setter.
 Change the setter so that it uses operations for adding and deleting elements, or make these operations call client code.